Associate Director, PC3I & Director, Program in Health Equity Innovation, PC3I

 Oluwadamilola “Lola” Fayanju, MD, MA, MPHS, FACS, is an Associate Director and Innovation Faculty member at the Penn Center for Cancer Care Innovation (PC3I) as well as the Director in of the Program in Health Equity Innovation at PC3I.
-She is the inaugural Helen O. Dickens Presidential Associate Professor at the Perelman School of Medicine, Surgical Director of the Rena Rowan Breast Center, and the Chief of Breast Surgery for Penn Medicine.
+She is the inaugural Helen O. Dickens Presidential Associate Professor at the Perelman School of Medicine, Surgical Director of the Rena Rowan Breast Center, and the Chief of the Division of Breast Surgery for Penn Medicine.
 Dr. Fayanju received both her undergraduate degree in History and Science and a master of arts in Comparative Literature from Harvard.
 She received her medical degree and a master of population health sciences (MPHS) from Washington University in St. Louis, where she also completed her residency in general surgery.
 She completed fellowship training in Breast Surgical Oncology at The University of Texas MD Anderson Cancer Center in Houston.
 Most recently, she was an Associate Professor of Surgery and Population Health Sciences in the Duke University School of Medicine, Associate Director for Disparities & Value in Healthcare with Duke Forge, and Director of the Durham VA Breast Clinic, where she established a breast cancer support group for female veterans.
 She also founded the Duke Women’s Health Community Engagement Task Force and co-directed the Breast Outcomes Research Group.